JonasReichhardt/state-pattern/README.md

 The presentation will be around ten minutes and the example will be the result of 20-40 hours of work, but unfortunaly I have to write everything I will present in german.

 If you want information regarding myself visit my [website](www.jonasreichhardt.at)

+## TODO

+Refactor States so only one context.changeState() at the end is called. (in Parse() method set int and at the and call the function and return)

+Consider * in the attributes.

+Check if table has the selected attributes (in Parser.cs new Property named selectedAttr)